nmcspadden/SalProfileGenerator/README.md

 This also includes a handy script for generating profiles for all current machine keys.
 Just run the generate_all_profiles.sh script:
 `./generate_all_profiles.sh`

+If you wish to generate your profiles using a different URL from the default, pass it in as the shell argument:
+`./generate_all_profiles.sh "http://sal.domain.com"`

-It will create a com.salsoftware.sal.<key>.mobileconfig, where <key> is the first five characters of the Machine Group key.
+It will create a com.salsoftware.sal.\<key\>.mobileconfig, where \<key\> is the first five characters of the Machine Group key.

 Example:
 `./generate_all_profile.sh`